Derbyshire: Demographics

-In 1801 the population was 147,481 According to the UK Census 2001 there were 956,301 people spread over the county's 254,615 hectares.
+In 1801 the population was 147,481 This had grown to 272,217 inhabitants by the time of the 1841 census.
+According to the UK Census 2001 there were 956,301 people spread over the county's 254,615 hectares.
 This was estimated to have risen to 990,400 in 2006.

 The county's population grew by 3.0 per cent from 1991 to 2001 which is around 21,100 people.
 This figure is higher than the national average of 2.65 per cent, but lower than the East Midlands average of 4.0 per cent.
 The county as a whole has an average population density of 2.9 people per hectare, making it less densely populated than England as a whole.
 The density varies throughout the county, with the lowest being in the region of Derbyshire Dales at 0.88 per hectare, and the highest outside the main cities in the region of Erewash, which has 10.04 people per hectare.

 In literature and popular culture

-In Jane Austen's novel Pride and Prejudice, Pemberley, the country house of Fitzwilliam Darcy, is in Derbyshire.
-Chatsworth House in Derbyshire is named as one of the estates Elizabeth Bennet visits before arriving at Pemberley.
-In the 2005 film adaptation of the novel, Chatsworth House itself represents Pemberley.
-In one scene characters discuss visits to Matlock and Dovedale.

-Sir Walter Scott's 1823 novel Peveril of the Peak is partly set in Derbyshire.

-The events of Tom Stoppard's play Arcadia take place in the fictional country house of Sidley Park in Derbyshire.

-Georgette Heyer's detective/romance novel The Toll-Gate is set in 1817 around a fictional toll-gate in Derbyshire.

 The 1969 film Women in Love by Ken Russell had scenes filmed in and around Elvaston Castle, notably the Greco-Roman wrestling scene, which was filmed in the castle's Great Hall.

-The 1986 film Lady Jane by Trevor Nunn, starring Helena Bonham Carter and Cary Elwes, has scenes filmed at Haddon Hall.

-The 1987 film The Princess Bride by Rob Reiner, starring Robin Wright and Cary Elwes, was partly filmed in Derbyshire.
-It included scenes at Haddon Hall and in the White Peak and Dark Peak.

-The 1988 film The Lair of the White Worm by Ken Russell, starring Hugh Grant, was filmed in Derbyshire.
-The opening title sequence is of Thor's Cave in the Manifold valley.
+The 1988 film The Lair of the White Worm by Ken Russell, (starring Amanda Donohoe and Hugh Grant) was filmed largely in Derbyshire.
+Lair's opening title sequence and primary story locations occur in and around Thor's Cave, part of the Peak District, River Manifold valley.

 The 2008 film The Duchess includes scenes filmed at Chatsworth House and at Kedleston Hall.

 The 1993–2002 TV series Peak Practice was set in Crich and Fritchley, except for the twelfth and final series, and originally starred Kevin Whately and Amanda Burton.
-In 2003 an unrelated and less successful medical TV drama, Sweet Medicine, was mostly filmed in the historic market town of Wirksworth.
+In 2003, an unrelated and less successful medical TV drama, Sweet Medicine, was mostly filmed in the historic market town of Wirksworth.

 Other Derbyshire locations in which British TV scenes have been filmed include: